EasonNYC/RainGauge/README.md

 ## Operation Modes

-### Normal Mode
+### Run Mode
-- Wakes every 60 seconds to collect/transmit data
+- Wakes every 60 seconds to collect/transmit data (user configurable)
 - Deep sleep between measurements for battery conservation
 - Rain events trigger immediate wake-up

 ### Debug Mode
-- Activated by grounding GPIO 12 at startup
+- Activated by grounding GPIO 12 at startup (on wakeup) via a switch
 - Enables OTA programming and prevents sleep
-- Exit by opening the switch
+- Exit by flipping the switch at any time

 ---